Blog posts

 Antibiotic resistance (AMR) is one of the biggest threats to global health, food security and development in our world today.
 Antibiotic resistance leads to high medical costs, prolonged hospital stays and increased mortality.

 It’s a subject brought home to me as I was lucky enough to study my MSc in the very same historic buildings at St Mary’s Hospital where Alexander Fleming first discovered the miracle of penicillin.
+This was the first ever antibiotic with capabilities to revolutionise world healthcare by eradicating the scourge of gangrene and tuberculosis.
+Skip forward to today and the availability of effective antimicrobials are estimated to add approximately 20 years to human life expectancy.

 Antibiotic resistance is a true global health issue